adrine-uwera/Student_Management_System/README.md

 ### How to use our project
 To use our project you simply have to run it in your console or terminal, and follow instructions by the program.
 ### Project collaborators
+-Adrine UWERA Github: adrine-uwera

 -Evelyne UMUBYEYI Github: UmubyeyiEvelyne

--Adrine UWERA Github: AdrineUwera